 Work, working conditions and well being

 Compared to other sectors, there are a higher proportion of insecure contracts in social care.
 One in four workers in the sector are employed on a zero hours contract , rising to over half the workforce in the domiciliary care sector where service demand is more volatile, as the circumstances of the service user may warrant swift changes, e.g. due to the hospitalisation of a service user.
 Research undertaken by Skills for Care on England for a study by the Equality and Human Rights Commission (EHRC) showed that ethnic minority care workers in the independent care sector were more likely to be on zero-hours contracts than White British care workers, and this was particularly evident in the independent domiciliary care sector (71% compared to 59%).
 Zero-hours contracts have grown to be the dominant form of employment in domiciliary care over the last 15 years.
 This has been attributed to the highly marketized nature of the sector, and the commissioning regime for care, which providers have argued make it difficult to plan future staffing requirements with any certainty.
 Low trade union representation means that workers often lack power in the workplace.
-The the reasons for low trade union representation and strategies being pursed in Scotland being discussed in greater detail in section 8.3.
+The reasons for low trade union representation and strategies being pursed in Scotland being discussed in greater detail in section 8.3.

 With the widespread use of zero hours contracts, the risks of exploitation and poor or even illegal employment practices is increased.
 Evidence from the national helpline of the Advisory, Conciliation and Arbitration Service (Acas) showed that many individuals were unaware of the nature of their contract until there was a problem.
 Similarly, a recent general survey by Acas found that just over 60% are unaware of zero hours contracts rights.
 With regards to the social care sector, there is some qualitative evidence that ethnic minority care workers have a low level of awareness of their employment rights (e.g. entitlement to holiday pay; or statutory sick pay when on zero hours or agency contracts).
 Moreover, the same study found there to be few opportunities, particularly among ethnic minority care workers ‘to have their voices heard in the workplace’.
 Care workers can experience abuse from service users, their family and friends, coworkers and the public while doing their job.
 While 24% of White British care workers were reported to have experienced abuse during the Covid-19 pandemic, such as verbal abuse, bullying or threats, this rose to 40% among care workers from Black, Asian and minority ethnic backgrounds (40%).